mojombo/tomdoc/tomdoc.md

     # element - The Symbol representation of the element.
 The Symbol should
     #           contain only lowercase ASCII alpha characters.

+All arguments are assumed to be required.
+If an argument is optional, you must specify the default value:

+    # host - The String hostname to bind (default: '0.0.0.0').

+For hash arguments, you should enumerate each valid option in a way similar to how normal arguments are defined:

+    # options - The Hash options used to refine the selection (default: {}):
+    #           :color  - The String color to restrict by (optional).
+    #           :weight - The Float weight to restrict by.
+The weight should
+    #                     be specified in grams (optional).

 ### The Examples Section